rapidez/experius-postcode-nl/README.md

 Implementation of the Postcode NL API with the Magento 2 Experius-Postcode-NL module for Rapidez.

 ## Requirements
-Make sure the [Magento 2 Experius-Postcode-NL](https://github.com/experius/Magento-2-Module-Experius-Postcode-NL) module has been installed and comfigured in your Magento installation.
+Make sure the [Magento 2 Experius-Postcode-NL](https://github.com/experius/Magento-2-Module-Experius-Postcode-NL) module has been installed and configured in your Magento installation.

 ## Installation
 ```